uport-project/veramo-website/docs/guides/react_native.md

 npx pod-install
 ```

-Close the react native packager, clean the project and run your app again.
-If everything is good you should see the default React Native screen as before.
+Close the react native packager, clean the project, and rerun your app.
+If everything is okay, you should see the default React Native screen as before.

 ### Veramo

 Now let's install Veramo Core and some plugins.
-Don't worry, we will walk through what each one of these plugins does in the next step.
+Don't worry; we will walk through what each of these plugins does in the next step.

 ```bash
 yarn add @veramo/core @veramo/plugin-identity-manager @veramo/plugin-react-native-libsodium @veramo/plugin-ethr-did @veramo/plugin-key-manager @veramo/plugin-resolver @veramo/plugin-typeorm @veramo/plugin-w3c